LcplAwire/LcplAwire/README.md

 # Hi there, I’m Zachary 👋

-🎓 Computer Engineering major (graduating Fall 2026) with a strong interest in **embedded systems, communications, and applied mathematics**.
+🎓 Computer Engineering major (graduating Spring 2027) with a strong interest in **embedded systems, communications, and applied mathematics**.
 💻 Background as a **Transmission Systems Operator (0627) in the USMC**, bringing discipline and real-world technical problem-solving into engineering projects.
 🔬 Hands-on experience with **circuit design, microcontrollers (Raspberry Pi Pico, ESP32), and water treatment applications**.